• Skip to main content

 • Dip your finger in water, and wet the bottom half rim of the wrapper, which is the side you will pleat.

 • Using your dominant hand, fold the bottom half of the wrapper over the filling to meet the top half.
 Pinch to seal at one end, and start to form a pleat.
-Once the pleat is formed, pinch it to seal. (watch the process shot or video above for a clearer depiction)
+Once the pleat is formed, pinch it to seal. (watch the process shot for a clearer depiction)

 • Repeat pleating until you get to the other end, and pinch to seal the dumpling completely.